gfroyland/Inflated-Generator/switching double gyre/README.md

 # Readme File for the Switching Double Gyre

-This folder contains Julia code designed for the numerical implementation of the inflated generator method to identify quasi-stationary families of almost-invariant sets present within a switching Double Gyre flow system., along with MATLAB code used to produce a sample Figure for the generated results.
+This folder contains Julia code designed for the numerical implementation of the inflated generator method to identify quasi-stationary families of almost-invariant sets present within a switching Double Gyre flow system, along with MATLAB code used to produce a sample Figure for the generated results.

 This folder contains the following files: